 About CarRegFee

-CarRegFee is a free calculator for US vehicle registration costs across all 50 states + DC.
-We aggregate state DMV fee schedules, EV surcharges, county add-ons, and depreciation tables into one place so you can see your real total in 30 seconds.
+CarRegFee is a free calculator for US vehicle registration costs across all 50 states.
+We pull state DMV fee schedules, EV surcharges, county add-ons, and depreciation tables into one place so you can see your real total in about 30 seconds.

 What we do

-Vehicle registration fees in the US are absurdly complicated.
-Some states use a flat fee (Illinois: $151).
-Some use a percentage of your car's value (California: 0.65% × age-depreciated MSRP).
-Some use weight (Texas: $50.75 for cars under 6,000 lbs).
-Some layer county-level taxes on top (Virginia: up to $5 per $100 of value, by county).
-Most state DMV websites bury these formulas in PDFs.
+Vehicle registration fees in the US are a mess to compare.
+A few states charge one flat fee (Illinois: $151).
+Others tie the bill to your car's value (California: 0.65% × age-depreciated MSRP), and some go by weight instead (Texas: $50.75 for cars under 6,000 lbs).
+Then there are states that stack county-level taxes on top (Virginia: up to $5 per $100 of value, by county).
+Most state DMV websites bury these formulas deep in PDFs.

 Our calculator surfaces the actual math, applies your specific vehicle inputs, and gives you a defensible total.
 We also rank the 5 cheapest states for your exact vehicle and show whether the fee is federally tax-deductible (only the value-based portion qualifies on Schedule A).